Gunfight at the O.K. Corral: September stage holdup

 Tensions between the Earps and the McLaurys further increased when another passenger stage on the 'Sandy Bob Line' in the Tombstone area, bound for Bisbee, was held up on September 8, 1881.
 The masked bandits robbed all of the passengers of their valuables since the stage was not carrying a strongbox.
 During the robbery, the driver heard one of the robbers describe the money as "sugar", a phrase known to be used by Frank Stilwell.
 Stilwell had, until the prior month, been a deputy for Sheriff Behan but had been fired for "accounting irregularities".

 Wyatt and Virgil Earp rode with a sheriff's posse and tracked the Bisbee stage robbers.
 Virgil had been appointed Tombstone's town marshal (i.e., chief of police) on June 6, 1881, after Ben Sippy abandoned the job.
-However, Virgil at the same time continued to hold his position of deputy U.S. marshal, and it was in this federal capacity that he continued to chase robbers of stage coaches outside Tombstone city limits.
+Virgil at the same time continued to hold his position of deputy U.S. marshal, and it was in this federal capacity that he continued to chase robbers of stage coaches outside Tombstone city limits.
 At the scene of the holdup, Wyatt discovered an unusual boot print left by someone wearing a custom-repaired boot heel.
 The Earps checked a shoe repair shop in Bisbee known to provide widened boot heels and were able to link the boot print to Stilwell.